Oregon to investigate Border Patrol shooting of couple in Portland

 Minutes later, police received a call from a different location from a man who said he’d been shot by federal officers and was requesting help, according to Day and dispatch audio.

-When officers arrived, they found a man and a woman with gunshot wounds and emergency responders transported them to a hospital, Day said.
-The conditions of the patients weren’t known Thursday night, he added.
+When officers arrived, they found a man and a woman with gunshot wounds, and emergency responders transported them to a hospital, Day said.

 The chief said his department didn’t know if the vehicle involved in the shooting had been weaponized against the agents.